DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/contacts.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The |CREATE| button is located at the top of the ``Contacts List`` page.
 This button allows you to add a new contact record to Disciple.Tools.
 Other multipliers can’t see contacts you add, but those with the roles of of Admin and Dispatcher (the one
 responsible for assigning new contacts to be coached) can see them.
-Learn more about the Disciple.Tools roles and their varying permission levels by clicking here.
+Learn more about the Disciple.Tools `roles`_ and their varying permission levels..

 .. note:: Disciple.Tools values the security and safety of all users and contacts.